Sales representatives and account managers are key to your company

 Make it easy for your customers to buy

 Put yourself in the mindset of your customer.
 Make sure that your sales process isn’t too confusing or complicated.
-Get rid of any unnecessary steps in the buying process and always ask them there is anything more you can do to help them.
+Get rid of any unnecessary steps in the buying process and always ask them if there is anything more you can do to help them.

 Always evaluate your process